bsstephan/buildable-stick-system/README.md

     * Some levers don't have enough clearance in the case.
     * Buttons with traditional quick connects are a *very* tight fit, you will probably need to bend pins.
 * The PCB mount position was very tight on the buttons panel; it will probably have to be moved.
-* Support for the top plate was removed from the frame due to overhang issues, and now the top plate can bow slightly with pressure; a new solution needs to be found.

 These issues may be fixed in the future; see `TODO.md` for details.